redhat-openstack/website/source/events/rdo-day-fosdem-2016.html.md

 # RDO Community Day @ FOSDEM 2016

-RDO Community Day at FOSDEM will be held in conjunction with the [CentOS Dojo](https://wiki.centos.org/Events/Dojo/Brussels2016) on the day before FOSDEM.
-It will be held at the IBM Client Center in Brussels, Belgium, on Friday, January 29th, 2016, from 09:00 to 17:00.
+RDO Community Day at FOSDEM 2016 was held in conjunction with the [CentOS Dojo](https://wiki.centos.org/Events/Dojo/Brussels2016) on the day before FOSDEM.

-If you're thinking of attending either the RDO Day, or the CentOS Dojo, you **must** [register](https://www.eventbrite.co.uk/e/centos-dojo-brussels-belgium-jan-29th-2016-tickets-19589843750).
-If you do not register, we cannot guarantee that you'll be granted admission to the building.

-Our tentative schedule for the day is:
+The schedule of talks was as follows:

 **Opening Keynote: RDO In Production**  - *Thomas Oulevey*